data-gymnasia/courses/content/machine-learning/content.md

 :::

-*Solution*.
-We write a function which calculates the average suggested changes in the weights and biases and call it from inside the `{jl} train` function.
+*Solution.* We write a function which calculates the average suggested changes in the weights and biases and call it from inside the `{jl} train` function.

     pre(julia-executable)
       | function suggested_param_changes(NN::NeuralNet, observations,